Aberystwyth: Senedd

 Aberystwyth has five Senedd members, one of whom (Elin Jones) was elected as a constituency MS for Ceredigion, and four who are elected on the regional list for Mid and West Wales.

 UK Parliament

-The town is in the Ceredigion constituency for elections to the House of Commons.
+The town is in the Ceredigion Preseli constituency for elections to the House of Commons.
 Since June 2017, Aberystwyth's MP has been Plaid Cymru's Ben Lake.